RobDWaller/ReallySimpleJavaScriptTest/README.md

 A simple data manipulation and styling test for front end developers.
 There are numerous ways to complete the tasks involved in this test and there are no right, or perfect answers.
-The test though will reveal roughly how knowledgeable and experienced a developer is.
+The test though will reveal roughly how knowledgeable and experienced a front end developer is.

 ## The Test

-This test aims to see how well a developer understands JavaScript data manipulation and how well they can style HTML output.
+This test aims to see how well a front end developer understands JavaScript data manipulation and how well they can style HTML output.

 The test is based on a JSON object that is broken down into child objects and arrays.
 This object is stored in the `./assets/js/test-data.js` file.